Developable Quad Meshes and Contact Element Nets: Discrete Developables

-Consider a sequence of faces $f_0,f_1,\ldots$ which have common edges $f_i\cap f_{i+1}$, see Figure~\ref{fig:diskretetorse}.
-Successive inscribed parallelograms meet at the midpoint of the edge $f_i\cap f_{i+1}$.
-We now perform a construction which is a discrete analogue of the envelope of tangent planes shown by Figure~\ref{fig:beruehrtorse}.
-Successive discrete tangent planes $\tau_{f_0},\tau_{f_1},\ldots$ associated to points $b_{f_0},b_{f_1},\ldots$ intersect in lines
+Consider a sequence of faces $f_0,f_1,\ldots$ which have common edges $f_i\cap f_{i+1}$ --- see Fig.~\ref{fig:diskretetorse}.
+Each is equipped with a tangent plane $\tau_{f_i}$.
+We now perform a construction that is a discrete analog of the envelope of tangent planes shown by Fig.~\ref{fig:beruehrtorse}: We construct the intersection lines of successive planes,

+The line $r_{e_i}$ passes through the edge point $m_{e_i}$ as defined by Eq.~\eqref{eq:weights}.
+The line $r_{e_i}$ it is a discrete ruling of the discrete envelope of tangent planes along the discrete curve $b_{f_0},b_{f_1},\ldots$ \cite{sauer:1970}.
+In analogy to the smooth case shown, we postulate: